harmony-co/hbp/README.md

 ![representation image](representation.png)

-# Basic Data Types
+# Primitive Data Types

-Basic types (or primitives) are the fundamental blocks used to represent the encoded data.
+Primitive types (or primitives) are the fundamental blocks used to represent the encoded data.

 ## Null